 Schedule a Free Consultation with St. Petersburg’s “Top 3” Car Accident Attorney

-Attorney Frank P. Marsalisi of Marsalisi Law serves the St. Petersburg community, helping car accident victims recover after being injured by the carelessness of another party.
+Attorney Frank P. Marsalisi of Marsalisi Law serves the local community, helping car accident victims in St. Petersburg recover after being injured by the carelessness of another party.
 At Marsalisi Law, we believe that personal injury deserves personal attention.
 That’s why when you call our office, you won’t be passed to a paralegal but will speak with Frank directly.

 Frank was rated the “Top 3” Personal Injury Lawyer in St. Petersburg in 2019.
 To speak with Frank and discuss your personal injury case, schedule your free consultation by completing an online contact form or call today at 727-800-5052.